POLE DANCING

 Know your limits

 Do not spot moves that you do not have detailed knowledge of.
 You need to be able to break down and explain exactly what your student needs to do before carrying out spotting.
-When attempting to spot for a move you do not fully understand, you run the risk of doing more harm than good.
+When attempting to spot a move you do not fully understand, you run the risk of doing more harm than good.

 Be very clear about your own spotting limitations and never exceed them.
 If you are unsure about how to spot a student in a particular move, do not do it.
 Always be aware of yourself, your students and their safety.

-Spotting for Momentum-Driven Movements: Flips and Fonjis
+Pole Dance Spotting for Momentum-Driven Movements: Flips and Fonjis

 The latest and most popular pole tricks ARE dangerous and require very specific spotting techniques.
-Momentum driven movements such as these require more than light spot.
+Momentum-driven movements such as these require more than a light spot.
 Instructors who spot these moves do have to perform “full spots”, potentially taking the student’s full weight and assisting with the movement, at speed and against an increased force.
 Spotting for dynamic movements is much more risky and requires a high level of skill.

-Safety Precautions and Risk Assessment
+Pole Dance Spotting Safety Precautions and Risk Assessment

 Safety when spotting is as much about the safety of the spotter as the student.
 It is a good idea to practice spotting with another experienced instructor as a rehearsal of the skill required.
 This way you can get used to the timing of the move and how best to spot the moves you are going to teach.
 It is useful to practice communicating whilst spotting so you can feel competent and focused when it is time to carry out the technique with a student.

 Make sure that you and your student are appropriately attired for the task.
-Consider clothing, shoes, jewellery or buckles that could potentially cause bodily damage.
+Consider clothing, shoes, jewelry or buckles that could potentially cause bodily damage.
 Also, consider your footwear.
 The spotter should wear supportive shoes, such as trainers.
 This will allow you to stand, move and spot securely.

-Communication and Consent in Spotting
+Communication and Consent in Pole Dance Spotting

 Here are some basic guidelines for spotting during a pole fitness class